Revitalising community trail for all to enjoy

 Maybe.
 In circumstances beyond your control e.g. a COVID-19 surge making it impossible to hold your public event or seasonal conditions affecting your planned activities, you can apply to extend your project by up to 12 months.

-Support to use the online system (fix log-ins, recover passwords etc.) is available by emailing LandscapeSA.LCLandscapeBoardGrants@sa.gov.au or by calling the office on 8429 7550.
+Support to use the online system (fix log-ins, recover passwords etc.) is available by emailing LandscapeSA.LCLandscapeBoardGrants@sa.gov.au or by calling the office on 8429 7550during business hours.

-If your query is in relation to your grant content, please refer to the 'Chat with us' tab.
+If your query is in relation to your grant content, please visit our project page and check out the 'Chat with us' tab.

 Our staff are available to support you!
 Discussing your project idea with a staff member is the best first step when considering an application.